How does the "Replace in CSS files" feature work?

 We added this feature so we can replace the background images on CSS files with an optimized version.
 If it's enabled, SPAI will do its job for such files, which is:

 - Minify the CSS files

-- Serve both the CSS files and their background images from our CDN, which means that it will replace the URLs of the background images.
-For example, this - www.example.com/image.jpg - will be changed to - cdn.shortpixel.ai/spai/.../www.example.com/image.jpg -
+- Serve both the CSS files and the background images from our CDN, which means that SPAI will replace the URLs of the background images.
+For example, the URL

-This option works by default for CSS files on your domain.
+This option, if enabled, works by default for CSS files on your domain.
 If you have CSS files from other domains, you can add them on the text box, separated by commas.

 How does this option work with other optimization plugins?

 You may be wondering what happens with other plugins like WP Rocket or Autoptimize, that also minify CSS files.
-There shouldn't be any problem, as technically SPAI should work correctly with other plugins minifying CSS files, therefore you could have SPAI's minification and the other plugin's minification enabled.
-However, since this is a new setting, if you see any conflict, we recommend you to deactivate any other CSS minification option and leave only SPAI's enabled.
+SPAI should work correctly with other plugins minifying CSS files, therefore you could have the minification enabled on SPAI and on the other plugin.
+However, if you see any conflict, we recommend you to let only SPAI minify your CSS files.